flowbased/thinking-flowbased/README.md

 collections (array, dictionary, sets)
 ----------------

-Dictionaries sometimes used for dynamic dispatch
+Dictionaries sometimes used for dynamic dispatch.
+*Dynamic dispatch* between finite set of dispatch handlers known at programming time: can be done by using a routing component to send input to correct handler, then using a merge component to send handler output to a single output Some FBP implementations allow changing components/networks on the fly.
+Only use as a last resort.

 Flowbased concepts